vanhoangkha/Networking-fundamentals/Day48_QoS_Quality_of_Service.md

 DF / EF

-DEFAULT FORWARDING (DF)
+Mặc định FORWARDING (DF)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/26f6bc76-6b33-40f0-9327-022b4816d280)

 - Used for BEST EFFORT TRAFFIC
-- The DSCP marking for DF is 0
+- The DSCP Đánh dấu for DF is 0

 EXPEDITED FORWARDING (EF)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/12cf77c0-f139-494c-ab8b-d765a73a92f4)

 - EF is used for TRAFFIC that requires Low Loss / Latency / Jitter
-- The DSCP marking for EF is 46
+- The DSCP Đánh dấu for EF is 46

 ---